 There’s a much better way that is fast, easy, simple, raises no suspicion, and is basically impossible to detect, if you do it correctly.
 Can you think of what it is?

-The easiest way to steal sensitive documents is to take them out of that little cardboard box on everyone’s desk, you know, where the most sensitive data is collected for shredding, called a shred box (if this just a U.S. thing?).
+The easiest way to steal sensitive documents is to take them out of that little cardboard box on everyone’s desk, you know, where the most sensitive data is collected for shredding, called a shred box (is this just a U.S. thing or do other countries do this also?).
 And even when the bin is stuffed, the documents sometimes sit there until the end of the day; often, it sits for days and nights and sometimes weekends.

 How to Steal Confidential Data

-Here’s how to do it: walk up to the person’s desk, take a handful of papers from their shred box, place the papers under some of your papers (which were in your other hand), and walk away.
+Here’s how to do it: walk up to the person’s desk when he is away, take a handful of papers from their shred box, place the papers under some of your papers (which were in your other hand), and walk away.
 Takes less than 10 seconds.
 This works whether you’re an employee of the company, a contractor, or just a visitor.
 Of course, if you’re an auditor or security pro for the company, this event is just a normal audit procedure.